MESA-Best-Practises-Sydney2024/MESA-Best-Practises-Sydney2024/docs/microlab2.rst

          end do

          max_residuals = ...
          !
-Store max_residuals in a new history column.
+Add code here to store max_residuals in a new history column.

       end subroutine data_for_extra_history_columns

+See the solutions tab, if you are really stuck.

 In the ``&controls`` section of ``inlist_1.5M_with_diffusion`` change